zapier/visual-builder/docs/_publish/launch-process/zap-templates.md

 ![Zap Template select trigger](https://cdn.zappy.app/bcf87bac5267b210d520cb97ac0e5612.png)

-You won't be able to auth an account when creatign Zap templates.
+You won't be able to auth an account when creating Zap templates.
 Instead, the Zap template creator will load the sample data available for the selected trigger.
 If there are fields you want to use that aren't available, it means the integration developer did not add those fields to the integration's sample data.
 You can still use the trigger event in a Zap template, though when setting up the Zap’s action step(s), you might not be able to pre-map fields for your users.
 If the trigger includes options, fill in any fields or leave the defaults to let users add info to the Zap themselves.
 On the `Test trigger` pane, you can view the sample data available.
 Click _Continue_ to move to the next step.

 ![Zap Template sample](https://cdn.zappy.app/d90a46d02a04c72341c2534c3c77e353.png)